YHQpkueecs/dcgan_with_encoder/README.md

 # dcgan_with_encoder
-Implementation of DC-GAN with Encoder using TensorLayer 2.0
+Implementation of DC-GAN with Encoder using TensorLayer2

 ## Requirement
 - Python3